intel-analytics/ipex-llm/docs/mddocs/Quickstart/ollama_quickstart.md

 > [!TIP]
 > When your machine has multi GPUs and you want to run on one of them, you need to set `ONEAPI_DEVICE_SELECTOR=level_zero:[gpu_id]`, here `[gpu_id]` varies based on your requirement.
 For more details, you can refer to [this section](../Overview/KeyFeatures/multi_gpus_selection.md#2-oneapi-device-selector).

+> [!NOTE]
+> The environment variable `SYCL_PI_LEVEL_ZERO_USE_IMMEDIATE_COMMANDLISTS` determines the usage of immediate command lists for task submission to the GPU.
+While this mode typically enhances performance, exceptions may occur.
+Please consider experimenting with and without this environment variable for best performance.
+For more details, you can refer to [this article](https://www.intel.com/content/www/us/en/developer/articles/guide/level-zero-immediate-command-lists.html).

 The console will display messages similar to the following: